 Most operators in Python work as you would expect, but a few deserve special attention for DSA.

 The % operator in Python always returns a result with the same sign as the divisor (the right operand).
-This is actually more useful for DSA than Java's behavior:
+This is convenient for DSA:

-This means you do not need the ((n % m) + m) % m trick that Java requires for positive modulo results.
+This means you do not need the ((n % m) + m) % m trick to force a positive modulo result.

 Many problems ask you to return the result "modulo 10^9 + 7":